 We already got the first harvest in Sabwani Garden.

-Three birth houses are being built in Sabwani Garden.
-So in the future we can offer the community a place for affordable and hygienic births.
+Three birth houses are currently under construction.
+In the future we can offer the community a place for affordable and hygienic births.

 In 2016 we digged a pond.
 We rammed the clay soil in it, step by step, before and during the rainy season and meanwhile the pond keeps the water.
 In the future we will grow fish in there.